ramon-astudillo/vimbox/README.md

 * Fix can not create encripted files at top level

+* Fix `IV456` initialization and syncing across clients
+    - Use a .vimbox/ folder in dropbox

 ### Upcoming v0.1.1

 * Fix inconsistent cache: When altered I one client does not update on other clients